Let us help you

 Electrochromic – printed, reflective, thin, creasable and biodegradable

-The Acreo display is printed using conventional printing processes.
+The RISE ECD (Acreo display) is printed using conventional printing processes.
 Packaging- and display printing can be performed simultaneously and in roll-to-roll setups, and the Acreo display technology is one of the first printed electronic components ready for mass production.
 It is robust, requires low voltage and can be used in in-mould applications.
 The display can be integrated in packaging, and in any devices where a novel form factor makes a difference.

 - Screen printed thin displays

 - Roll-to-roll production is possible, using conventional transparent PET film

 - Robust – withstands heat, handling, dust, oxygen